ehennenfent/binja_explain_instruction/README.md

 ## Contributing
 This plugin is designed to make it simple to add support for new LLIL instructions or additional architectures.
 See [CONTRIBUTING.md](https://github.com/ehennenfent/binja_explain_instruction/blob/master/CONTRIBUTING.md).
 If you come across any inaccuracies, please file a pull request or create an issue.

+## Miscellany
+The icon for Explain Instruction is [blackboard by lastspark from the Noun Project](https://thenounproject.com/term/blackboard/367906/)